 - Talk about the health aspects as well as the “heart” aspects of sex.

 - Place the discussion firmly in the context of relationship development, love and commitment.
 This is what teens say they want to hear.

 - Many parents had sex in their teen years.
 Just because you did it doesn’t mean you want your children to do the same.
 The goal is to help young people do better.
 Today is a totally different ballgame when it comes to STIs.

 - Help teens understand what makes sex beautiful and special.
 It is more than physical chemistry.

-For more resources on parenting teens, contact First Things First or ask about one of our free parenting classes.
+For more resources on parenting teens, contact First Things First or ask about one of our parenting classes.

 President & CEO